Skip to content

 export GEMINI_API_KEY="YOUR_GEMINI_API_KEY"

-• For repeated use, you can add the environment variable to your .env file (located in the project directory or user home directory) or your shell's configuration file (like ~/.bashrc, ~/.zshrc, or ~/.profile).
+• Alternatively you can export the API key from your shell's configuration file (like ~/.bashrc, ~/.zshrc, or ~/.profile).
 For example, the following command adds the environment variable to a ~/.bashrc file:

 bash